AxisKriel/SEconomy/README.md

 ## Forking

-Make sure you `git submodule update --init --recursive'
+Make sure you `git submodule update --init --recursive` before opening the solution in Visual Studio.

 ## Translating for SEconomy